Telecominfraproject/wlan-cloud-rrm/IMPLEMENTATION.md

 `Modeler` subscribes to raw uCentral data, then prepares it for use by an optimizer.
 The "model" is defined in `DataModel` and includes the following information for each device:
-* Recent wifi scan results
+* Recent Wi-Fi scan results
 * Statistics (or "state")
 * Configuration (or "status")
 * Capabilities